 - (2) A doctoral dissertation committee supervises and approves the dissertation and administers an oral examination upon the dissertation and related areas of study.
 This examination is open to the graduate faculty.
 The dissertation and oral examination must be approved by the committee before the dissertation is submitted to the graduate school.
-Two copies of the dissertation are due in the graduate school at least two weeks prior to commencement.
-These copies must be signed by the adviser, faculty reader, department head and college dean prior to submission to the dean of graduate studies and research.
-A manual titled "Guidelines for Preparing a Thesis or Dissertation" is available in the graduate school and all copies of the dissertation must conform to these instructions. - (K) Graduation.
-To be cleared for graduation, a candidate must have: - (1) Completed the academic program with a grade-point average of at least 3.00. - (2) Been advanced to candidacy. - (3) Submitted an approved dissertation and passed an oral examination. - (4) Filed an application for graduation with the registrar. - (5) Paid all applicable fees. - (6) Met any other department and university requirements.
+Two copies A final online submission of the dissertation are is due in the graduate school at least two three weeks prior to commencement.
+These copies This copy must be signed by the adviser, faculty reader, department head and college dean prior to submission to the dean of graduate studies and research.
+A manual titled "Guidelines for Preparing a Thesis or Dissertation" is available in the graduate school online and all copies of the dissertation must conform to these instructions. - (K) Graduation.
+To be cleared for graduation, a candidate must have: - (1) Completed the academic program with a grade-point average of at least 3.00. - (2) Been advanced to candidacy. - (3) (2) Submitted an approved dissertation and passed an oral examination. - (4) (3) Filed an online application for graduation with the registrar. - (5) (4) Paid all applicable fees. - (6) (5) Met any other department and university requirements.